-This includes bait fishing with live as well as dead baits, lure fishing and fly fishing.
+This includes bait fishing with living as well as dead baits, lure fishing, and fly fishing.

 Barbel are sensitive to noise and feed during the early morning and late afternoon/evening.
 The Bottlenose fish are also active in the early evening.